 I don't recommend it.
 All foreign offices are warning against all non-essential travel to Egypt and foreign nationals are being told to leave.
 My friend (British) was evacuated from Hurghada yesterday after looters tore her house apart and robbed her.
-Change her flight to another time... about 7 years ago
+Change her flight to another time... over 7 years ago

-from what i read by a dutch tourist its okay there there is army ppl there but not tanks and there response was there are there to keep its safe and they should go about as normal.. we fly on friday to and will still be going about 7 years agoAnswered by sami via WorldNomads.com
+from what i read by a dutch tourist its okay there there is army ppl there but not tanks and there response was there are there to keep its safe and they should go about as normal.. we fly on friday to and will still be going over 7 years agoAnswered by sami via WorldNomads.com

 Unrest Egypt: Rest in Hurghada